Taxation on Sports Betting in Germany

 This act was passed by the German legislator and came into force on 01.07.2012.
-This act subjects all sports bets (offline and online) to taxation at a rate of 5% of the stake wagered, which must be paid to the financial authorities.
+From this date onwards, all sports bets (offline and online) are subject to taxation at a rate of 5% of the stake wagered, which must be paid to the financial authorities.
 The Racing Bets and Lotteries Act does not only affect bwin but the entire sports betting market in Germany.

 How does it affect the bwin customers?

 For all bets lost, bwin will cover the entire taxation amount.
-Only in the case of won bets you will take a share in this tax burden (quota discount).
-The quota discount is calculated on the basis the of gross winnings (stake x odds x 5%).
+Only in the case of won bets we will retain a 5% fee of the winnings (gross) to partially cover the tax burden.

 - Possible winnings (gross)

-- 5% quota discount (only applicable in the case of won bets)
+- 5% fee (only applicable in the case of won bets)

 - Possible winnings (net)

 How does the Racing Bets and Lotteries Act work?